More Rain Lashes South Africas Flood Ravaged East - UrduPoint

 More Rain Lashes South Africa's Flood Ravaged East

-South Africa's flood-ravaged east was hit by more rain Saturday after the deadliest storm to hit the country in living memory killed nearly 400 people and left tens of thousands homeless
+South Africa's flood-ravaged east was hit by more rain Saturday after the deadliest storm to strike the country in living memory killed nearly 400 people and left tens of thousands homeless

-Floodwaters engulfed parts of the eastern coastal city of Durban earlier in the week ripping apart roads, sweeping away homes and those trapped inside them, and pulling down heavy cargo containers.
+Floodwaters engulfed parts of the eastern coastal city of Durban this week ripping apart roads, destroying hospitals and sweeping away homes and those trapped inside.

-The provincial government said on Friday that disaster management teams were on "high alert to swiftly respond to communities known to be at high risk, to avert or minimise the disaster impact".
+Between 25 mm and 45 mm of rain was expected Saturday, compared to the more than 300 mm which fell within a 24-hour period in some regions day on Monday.

-Troops, police and volunteer rescue workers are operating from a small civilian airport normally used for air shows and for training pilots.
+Disaster management teams said they were on "high alert to swiftly respond to communities known to be at high risk, to avert or minimise the disaster impact".

-"We are fully prepared," said Dave Steyn, a senior police officer coordinating rescue and recovery operations at the airport.
+Troops, police and volunteer rescue workers are operating from a small civilian airport.

 Authorities have urged people in high risk areas to move to community facilities such as halls and schools.